-This BBC Sunday Night Theatre presentation, broadcast on 15 April 1951, was an adaptation of Charles Terrot's historical novel about the early days of the Salvation Army.
+This BBC Sunday Night Theatre presentation, broadcast at 8.15pm on 15 April 1951 (a second performance followed on Thursday the 19th), was an adaptation of Charles Terrot's historical novel (which had not yet been published in England) about the early days of the Salvation Army.
 Producer Michael Barry scaled down the story to focus on two young women dispatched towards the latter part of the 19th century to introduce the Salvation Army into a bleak northern town.

 Despite the 'scaling down' this was no small production, with 50 characters, a real Salvation Army band, filmed inserts and even a riot staged in the studio.

 Shout Aloud Salvation was an ambitious project by an ambitious producer who was the newly appointed BBC Head of Television Drama and helped shape the medium in its formative years.
 The script contained 65 cuts and 35 mixes and fades before it went into rehearsal on the studio floor, with both Terrot and Barry working on the show and meeting with Salvationist historians to ensure authenticity in costumes, the routines of early evangelist meetings and period songs, for up to six months before transmission.